emissary-ingress/emissary/reference/ambassador-with-aws.md

-# Ambassador on AWS
+# Ambassador Edge Stack on AWS

-For the most part, Ambassador is platform agnostic and will run in the same way regardless of the your Kubernetes installation.
+For the most part, Ambassador Edge Stack is platform agnostic and will run in the same way regardless of the your Kubernetes installation.

 This is mostly true of AWS as well.
-The various methods of deploying Ambassador outlined in the [installation guide](/user-guide/install) will all work on AWS the same way they do on any Kubernetes installation.
+The various methods of deploying Ambassador Edge Stack outlined in the [installation guide](/user-guide/install) will all work on AWS the same way they do on any Kubernetes installation.

 However, Kubernetes exposes various annotations for controlling the configuration of the AWS load balancer deployed via a Kubernetes `type: LoadBalancer` service.

-This guide goes over considerations that must be made when using these annotations with Ambassador.
+This guide goes over considerations that must be made when using these annotations with Ambassador Edge Stack.

 **Note:** By default `type: LoadBalancer` will deploy an Elastic Load Balancer (ELB) running in L4 mode.
 This is typically enough for most users and the configuration options laid out below are not required.